michaelfaerber/Green-AI-Ontology/README.md

 **[Query #7](sparql-queries/query7-compare-co2-two-models.txt):** Compare the amount of emitted CO2 in kg of two AI Models.
 Answers Q11.
 ![grafik](sparql-queries/query7-compare-co2-two-models.png)

-**[Query #8](sparql-queries/query8-software-module-info.txt):** Get informations about the software and software modules used to train an AI Model.
+**[Query #8](sparql-queries/query8-software-module-info.txt):** Get informations about the programming language and software modules used to train an AI Model.
 Answers Q12 and Q13.
 ![grafik](sparql-queries/query8-software-module-info.png)

 **[Query #9](sparql-queries/query9-publication-project-info.txt):** Get several information about the Publications and Research Projects related to the AI Models.
 Answers Q14 and Q15.